obfuscar/docs/support/faq.rst

    System.NotSupportedException: Writing mixed-mode assemblies is not supported

 Usually such exceptions happen when mixed-mode assemblies (from C++/CLI) are being obfuscated.
-Mono Cecil does not support such.
+Mono.Cecil (legacy) does not support such.
 Please skip them.

 How to troubleshoot UnauthorizedAccessException?
 ------------------------------------------------